 Your home's exterior photos are its first impression on every buyer who scrolls past it online.
 Curb appeal projects consistently deliver some of the highest ROI per dollar in residential real estate, according to AmeriSave's February 2026 renovation guide.

 For Saratoga Springs sellers: mow and edge the lawn, trim overgrown shrubs, add fresh mulch to flower beds, and clear any items from the front of the home.
 Replace dead plants near the entry.
 Sweep the driveway and front walk.
-A $500–$1,500 investment in landscaping cleanup can transform exterior photos.

 Fixture Updates: Hardware, Lighting, and Faucets

-Dated brass fixtures, builder-grade light fixtures from 2008, and aging faucets signal "hasn't been updated" to buyers who are comparing your home to new construction down the street.
+Dated brass fixtures, builder-grade light fixtures from 2008, and aging faucets signal "hasn't been updated" to buyers comparing your home to new construction down the street.
 Replacing cabinet hardware, light fixtures in main living areas, and bathroom faucets is inexpensive and creates a noticeably more current feel.

 Cost per fixture: $30–$150.
-A full home fixture update typically runs $500–$2,000 depending on scope.
+Full home fixture update: $500–$2,000.

 Garage Door Replacement — 268% ROI

 In Saratoga Springs, where the garage is often the dominant visual feature of a home's front elevation, a clean modern door has outsized impact on exterior photos and first impressions.
-If your current door is dented, dated, or faded — this is worth doing before listing.

 Steel Entry Door Replacement — 216% ROI